Scala Tutorials Part #9 - Introduction to functional programming

 Then the syntax begins to get weird, I have specifically chosen the scala part of the code instead of java since it would be better to explain the concepts.

-on simpler terms of what they do.
+on what they do.

 Lets understand with the below example,